fionasboots/competencyTestingQuestions/README.md

 competencyTestingQuestions
 ==========================

-Trying out a ruby on rails application for a testing website
+Trying out a ruby on rails application for a testing website.